replicatedhq/volume-mount-checker/README.md

 ## Releasing

 Releases are created when a tag is pushed to the upstream repository.
+Note that in tagging a release does not cause images to be rebuilt.

 ```
 git tag -a v1.0.0 -m "Release 1.0.0" && git push origin v1.0.0